seedstack/website/content/guides/seedstack-on-was/index.md

 noMenu: true
 ---

-IBM WebSphere Application Server (WAS) is a quite complex Web container server and that can pose some challenges to developers.
+IBM WebSphere Application Server (WAS) is a complex Web application server that can pose some challenges to developers.
 The goal of this guide is to aggregate useful information about deploying SeedStack application on WAS successfully.<!--more-->